-Inaccurate FT-CO measurements can be caused by factors such as:

-- Improperly zeroed and/or leveled sensor/transducer - Over- or under-damped pressure lines - Excessive variations in blood pressure.
-Some conditions that cause BP variations include, but are not limited to: - \ Intra-aortic balloon pumps

-- Any clinical situation where the arterial pressure is deemed inaccurate or not representative of aortic pressure, including but not limited to: - \ Extreme peripheral vasoconstriction which results in a compromised radial arterial pressure waveform - \ Hyperdynamic conditions as seen in post liver transplant - Excessive patient movement - Electrocautery or electrosurgical unit interference

-Aortic valve regurgitation may cause an over estimation of Stroke Volume / Cardiac Output calculated depending on the amount of valvular disease and the volume lost back into the left ventricle.
+CAUTION Inaccurate FT-CO measurements can be caused by factors such as: • Improperly zeroed and/or leveled sensor/transducer Over- or under-damped pressure lines Excessive variations in blood pressure.
+Some conditions that cause BP variations include, but are not limited to: Intra-aortic balloon pumps Any clinical situation where the arterial pressure is deemed inaccurate or not representative of aortic pressure, including but not limited to: Extreme peripheral vasoconstriction which results in a compromised radial arterial pressure waveform Hyperdynamic conditions as seen in post liver transplant Excessive patient movement Electrocautery or electrosurgical unit interference Aortic valve regurgitation may cause an over estimation of Stroke Volume / Cardiac Output calculated depending on the amount of valvular disease and the volume lost back into the left ventricle.
+Inaccurate noninvasive measurements can be caused by factors such as: Improperly zeroed and/or leveled HRS • Excessive variations in blood pressure.
+Some conditions that cause BP variations include, but are not limited to: Intra-aortic balloon pumps • Any clinical situation where the arterial pressure is deemed inaccurate or not repre sentative of aortic pressure.
+Poor blood circulation to the fingers. • A bent or flattened finger cuff.
+Excessive patient movement of fingers or hands.
+Artifacts and poor signal quality.
+Incorrect placement or position of the finger cuff.
+Electrocautery or electrosurgical unit interference

 The Acumen Hypotension Prediction Index parameter, HPI, which can be configured as a key parameter on all monitoring screens, displays as an integer value ranging from 0 to 100, with higher values indicating a higher likelihood of a hypotensive event.
-In addition, the Acumen Hypotension Prediction Index (HPI) software provides three additional configurable parameters, dP/dt, Eadyn, and PPV, which together with SVV, provide decision support based upon preload responsiveness [SVV or PPV], contractility [dP/dt], and afterload [Eadyn].
-Refer to Acumen Hypotension Prediction Index (HPI) on page 170, HPI Secondary Screen on page 175, and Clinical Application on page 177, for additional information regarding SVV, dP/dt and Eadyn.
+In addition, the Acumen Hypotension Prediction Index (HPI) software provides three additional configurable parameters, dP/dt, $Ea{dyn}$ , and PPV, which together with SVV, provide decision support based upon preload responsiveness [SVV or PPV], contractility [dP/dt], and afterload [ $Ea{dyn}$ ].
+Refer to Acumen Hypotension Prediction Index (HPI) on page 198, HPI Secondary Screen on page 203, and Clinical Application on page 205, for additional information regarding SVV, dP/dt and $Ea{dyn}$ .